Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

-\begin{remark} In Theorem~\ref{th: main theorem}, the larger the difference between $a_h$ and $a_g$ is, the milder stability conditions we require to establish consistency results.
-We can plug in some concrete values to get some intuition of the interplay between convergence rates and stability rates. \begin{itemize} \item For two sequences of inconsistent estimators, $a_g = a_h = 0$ and we only require $b_g, b_h > 1/2$. \item When $g_i$ converges to $f_0$ at a parametric rate ($a_g = 1$), we require $b_g > a_h$, which is stronger than the requirement of $b_h$ ($b_h > (a_h+1)/2$). \item When both estimator sequences have the same nonparametric rate $a_g = a_h = 1/2$, the stability requirements are identical as well: $b_g,b_h > 3/4$. \end{itemize}
+\begin{remark} In Theorem~\ref{th: main theorem}, smaller $a_h$ and $a_g$ result in a milder stability requirement.
+We can plug in specific values to illustrate the interplay between convergence and stability rates: \begin{itemize} \item For two sequences of inconsistent estimators, where $a_g = a_h = 0$, we only require $b_g, b_h > 1/2$. \item When $g_i$ converges to $f_0$ at a parametric rate ($a_g = 1$), we need $b_g > a_h$, which is stronger than the requirement of $b_h$: $b_h > (a_h+1)/2$. \item When both estimator sequences have the same rate $a_g = a_h = 1/2$, the stability requirements are also identical: $b_g,b_h > 3/4$. \end{itemize} \end{remark}